bytes47/Profile/README.md

 ## 🎯 Professional Focus

 I build:
-- Declarative setups that *don’t break on updates*
 - Automation where it *actually saves time*
 - AI tooling that runs *locally and privately*
 - Documentation that *feels like part of the system*